Published on July 19th, 2015 | by Pro Wrestling Stories0

 I don’t know what actually happened there, but I swore I’d never work Puerto Rico again after that and I never have.

 I learned a lot from Bruiser Brody.
 He was one of the greatest wrestlers ever.”

-‘BRUISER’ BRODY on the benefit of veterans hanging on
+BRUISER BRODY on the Benefit of Wrestling Veterans Hanging on

 “In every professional sport and perhaps every business…if everybody who reached the top bowed out [straight away], that particular business would suffer as an industry.